dangfan/homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Fan DANG (党凡) is currently a research assistant professor (助理研究员) at [Global Innovation Exchange (GIX)](https://gix.tsinghua.edu.cn).
-He was previously a postdoctoral research fellow at the School of Software, Tsinghua University, in collaboration with [Prof. Yunhao Liu](http://people.gix.tsinghua.edu.cn/yunhao/en.html).
+He was previously a postdoctoral research fellow at the School of Software, Tsinghua University.
 He received his B.E. and Ph.D. degrees from Tsinghua University in 2013 and 2018.

 He is a fan of open source and proudly a member of [TUNA](https://tuna.moe/).